-3. Political Economy of the Adoption of General Incorporation Acts
+5.3 Political Economy of the Adoption of General Incorporation Acts

-The adoption of a general statute created a significant political transition, in which access to incorporation (with important conditions and exceptions) was opened to all entrepreneurs.
-The state legislature could no longer exercise control over access to the form, except in cases where entrepreneurs sought to create firms that did not conform to the terms of the general statute.
-In some cases incumbent interests resisted the adoption of general acts for some time, and it took economic and political crises to weaken those interests sufficiently for a general act to be adopted.
+The adoption of a general statute created a significant political transition in which access to incorporation (with important conditions and exceptions) was opened to all entrepreneurs.
+The state legislature could no longer

+Fig. 5.2 Proliferation of general acts among different regions